bioidiap/bob.measure/doc/guide.rst

 As in the :py:func:`matplotlib.pyplot.plot` command, you can pass optional parameters for the line as shown in the example to setup its color, shape and even the label.
-For an overview of the keywords accepted, please refer to the `Matplotlib`_'s Documentation.
-Other plot properties such as the plot title, axis labels, grids, legends should be controlled directly using the relevant `Matplotlib`_'s controls.
+For an overview of the keywords accepted, please refer to the :py:mod:`matplotlib` Documentation.
+Other plot properties such as the plot title, axis labels, grids, legends should be controlled directly using the relevant :py:mod:`matplotlib`'s controls.

 DET